Poilikis/MIllionDollarPavements-Calculator/README.md

 Updates

 2/1/22
+- Triangular Prisims!
+Can be found where the rectangular prisim calculations are

+2/1/22
 - Changed text around so description for the cylinder calculations is more clear
 - Removed looker entity again